 - Finally, these bowls use baked tofu rather than fried which makes them that bit healthier

 Korean Baked Tofu Rice Bowls Ingredients:

 - Korean Marinade: I made this from gochujang (use leftover in this bibimbap), sesame oil, ginger, garlic and soy sauce (add extra to these Thai fish cakes) for a sweet, tangy and salty flavour

-- Tofu: Make sure you get extra firm tofu and press it for at least 10 minutes before you’re ready to use it to get rid of excess moisture so that you can get crispy baked tofu.
+- Tofu: Make sure you get firm tofu and press it for at least 10 minutes before you're ready to use it to get rid of excess moisture so that you can get crispy baked tofu.
 If you can get extra firm tofu then even better

 - Broccoli: Cut into florets